Dec 10, 2021 | Flooring Canada

 After clearing all the clutter from your home, you’ll find it easy to keep a clear path to your front door.
 The front door isn’t just the way in for people; it’s also the way in for energy, so you’ll want to make it as inviting as possible.
 If your front entryway is feeling too small, try adding a mirror to make the space feel larger.
 With the energy now rushing quickly into your home, you’ll want to give it a reason to slow down before moving back out again.
 You can achieve this with accent pieces like artwork, rugs, and other grounding elements that will cause the energy, like people, to slow down and appreciate the space.

-When it comes to Feng Shui and floors, there’s only one rule: natural colour palettes.
+When it comes to Feng Shui and floors, there’s only one rule: natural color palettes.
 But thankfully, this still leaves you with a lot of style options.
-To maximize energy flow throughout every room in your house, choose soothing, muted colour tones for your floors.
+To maximize energy flow throughout every room in your house, choose soothing, muted color tones for your floors.
 Stick to designs that are clean and natural, so they aren’t too busy.
 Some patterns can get overwhelming and cause visual clutter.

-If you want to know more about achieving a Feng Shui home, a great place to start is your local Flooring Canada.
+If you want to know more about achieving a Feng Shui home, a great place to start is your local Flooring America.
 Even though our experts specialize in flooring, they have an eye for overall design and would love to answer any questions you may have.
 So stop on in and get your next project started today.